Privacy policy

 Keeping your personal data secure

-We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
+We have procedures in place to address suspected data security breaches and will notify you and any applicable regulator where we are legally required to do so.

 Transfers of your personal data outside of the EEA